Synchronicity89/RobotAttack/README.md

 - Levels: Use the level query param to enable new mechanics in the Human game.
 Example: ?level=2.
 The AI Demo page also has a top-right Level selector (or use ?level=1|2) that influences the policy model it loads and the observation conditioning.
 - Run tests:
   - npm run test:integration
+  - Windows (PowerShell): use `npm run test:integration:win` or `npm run test:win` for a POSIX-free runner that also writes logs to `./logs`.

 ## Project Roadmap (high-level)
 - Phase 1: Finish Human game implementation + Human web server + Control Panel